OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 ## Avoid using relative references

 Power Automate runs your script in the chosen Excel workbook on your behalf.
 The workbook might be closed when this happens.
-Any API that relies on the user's current state, such as `Workbook.getActiveWorksheet`, fails when run through Power Automate.
+Any API that relies on the user's current state, such as `Workbook.getActiveWorksheet`, may behave differently in Power Automate.
+This is because the APIs are based on a relative position of the user's view or cursor and that reference doesn't exist in a Power Automate flow.

+Some relative reference APIs throw errors in Power Automate.
+Others have a default behavior that implies a user's state.
 When designing your scripts, be sure to use absolute references for worksheets and ranges.
+This makes your Power Automate flow consistent, even if worksheets are rearranged.

+### Script methods that fail when run Power Automate flows

 The following methods will throw an error and fail when called from a script in a Power Automate flow.